Pat Underwood: Minor league career

-He spent the next several seasons in the Tigers farm system.
-He had a record of 6-2 in 1976 with the Advanced A level Lakeland Flying Tigers in the Florida State League and an earned run average of 2.22.
-He split the 1977 season, spending the first half of the year at Montgomery in the AA Southern League, where he had a record of 9-2 and an ERA of 3.38 with 64 strikeouts in 104 innings of work.
-At Evansville Triplets in the AAA American Association, Underwood was 3-5 with a 5.22 ERA.
-He spent the entire 1978 season in Evansville, finishing with a 5-5 record a 4.15 ERA.
+Underwood spent the next several seasons in the Tigers' farm system.
+He had a record of 6–2 in 1976 with the Advanced A level Lakeland Flying Tigers in the Florida State League and an earned run average of 2.22.
+Underwood split the 1977 season at different levels in the minors, spending the first half of the year at Montgomery in the AA Southern League, where he had a record of 9–2 and an ERA of 3.38 with 64 strikeouts in 104 innings of work.
+At Evansville Triplets in the AAA American Association, Underwood went 3–5 with a 5.22 ERA.
+He spent the entire 1978 season in Evansville, finishing with a 5–5 record and a 4.15 ERA.

 Detroit Tigers

-Underwood started the 1979 season in Evansville and had a 2-3 record and an ERA of 2.81.
+Underwood started the 1979 season in Evansville and had a 2–3 record and an ERA of 2.81.
 He was called up by the Tigers and pitched his first game on May 31 against the Toronto Blue Jays at Exhibition Stadium.
 Making the start for the Jays was his brother, Tom.

 Tom found the whole thing stupid, but the brothers brought their best.
 Pat did not give up a hit until the fifth inning.
 Tom allowed four hits and struck out four in keeping the Tigers scoreless through seven.
 Then, Tigers center fielder Jerry Morales led off the eighth with a home run.
 Pat pitched into the ninth before handing the game over to the bullpen with one out.
 For Tom, it was a complete game loss.

-He also started against the Chicago White Sox on the famed Disco Demolition Night at Comiskey Park, going 7 1/3 innings and giving up just 1 run in what was supposed to be game 1 of a doubleheader.
-With the Tigers, he had a 6-4 record and an ERA of 4.59 with 83 strikeouts in 27 appearances.
+Underwood also started against the Chicago White Sox on the famed Disco Demolition Night at Comiskey Park, going 7 1/3 innings and giving up just one run in what was supposed to be game 1 of a doubleheader.
+With the Tigers, he had a 6–4 record and an ERA of 4.59 with 83 strikeouts in 27 appearances.

-He spent the entire 1981 season with the Tigers, switching from starting to relieving.
-He had a 3-6 record that season and five saves, with an ERA of 3.59.
-In 1982, he was back in the minor leagues at Evansville, where he was used exclusively as a starting pitcher, and had a record of 9-8 with an ERA of 3.98, throwing 90 strikeouts in 165 innings.
+Underwood spent the entire 1981 season with the Tigers, switching from starting to relieving.
+He had a 3–6 record that season and five saves, with an ERA of 3.59.
+In 1982, Underwood was back in the minor leagues at Evansville, where he was used exclusively as a starting pitcher, and had a record of 9–8 with an ERA of 3.98, with 90 strikeouts in 165 innings.